 North Korea’s Nuclear and Missile Tests Are Aimed at Splitting Its Rivals

-North Korea's neighbors and the U.S. should stand firm against Pyongyang's efforts to drive wedges between them.
+North Korea's neighbors and the U.S. should stand firm against Pyongyang's efforts to drive wedges among them.

 - By Leif-Eric EasleyLeif-Eric Easley is assistant professor in the Division of International Studies at Ewha Womans University and an international research fellow at the Asan Institute for Policy Studies in Seoul.